 Buy coverage before it’s too late

 Most auto insurance companies put temporary restrictions in place when a storm or hurricane warning (or some with just a storm watch) goes out by the NHC.
-(See “A hurricane is coming; what will cover my car” for what the difference is between a storm warning and storm watch)

 The restrictions vary, but usually include not accepting applications for new policies and not accepting requests for the addition of physical damage coverages, increased limits or lower deductibles on existing auto policies.
 These limitations generally stay in place until 48 to 72 hours (varies by insurer) after the warning ends.